Arithmeticity of the Kontsevich--Zorich monodromies of certain families of square-tiled surfaces II: Preliminaries

 \begin{remark} The only transitive subgroups of $S_5$ are $C_5$, the dihedral group $D_5$, $F_{20}$, $A_5$ and $S_5$ itself.
-And the only transitive subgroups that are non-solvable are $A_5$ and $S_5$.
-So it is easy to ensure that $\text{Gal}(Q)=S_5$ with the help of the previous theorem and the fact that $\text{Gal}(Q)\leq A_5$ if and only if the discriminant $\text{Disc}(Q)$ is a square of a rational number. \end{remark}
+Hence the only transitive subgroups that are non-solvable are $A_5$ and $S_5$.
+Thus it is easy to ensure that $\text{Gal}(Q)=S_5$ with the help of the previous theorem and the fact that $\text{Gal}(Q)\leq A_5$ if and only if the discriminant $\text{Disc}(Q)$ is a square of a rational number. \end{remark}